dannyirwin/dannyirwin/README.md

 <a href="https://www.linkedin.com/in/itsdanielirwin/"><img src="./images/linkedin.svg" height=50px fill="#0A66C2"></img></a>
 <a href="mailto:dirwin123@gmail.com"><img src="./images/gmail.svg" height=50px fill="#0A66C2"></img></a>

-My name is Danny Irwin and I am a full-stack web developer currently enrolled in the Flatiron School Software Developer immersive.
+My name is Danny Irwin and I am a full-stack web developer and recent graduate from the Flatiron School Software Developer immersive.

 I've been coding as a hobby since 2017 and decided to get serious about making